 As well as open access, we provide ‘free to access' journal content.
 Articles denoted by a tick symbol can be accessed free of charge.

-In keeping with our role as the UK's national academy of science, we offer free access to readers in the world's poorest nations.
+In keeping with our role as the UK's national academy of science, we offer free access to readers in low-and middle-income countries.

 The Royal Society’s Philosophical Transactions, launched in 1665, was the world’s first scientific journal.
 It established the fundamental principles of scientific priority and peer review.